PHP Redirect: How-to Guide

 If you've been developing in ASP 3.0 (classic ASP) you may be used to calling the response.redirect() function whenever you need to redirect a user to a different page.
 You could call this function anywhere in the page, which was convenient.
-Now that you're all grown up and using PHP, you may be a little confused about how to redirect in PHP.
+Now that you're using PHP, you may be a little confused about how to redirect.
 In PHP, you redirect using the header() function and it must be called before any HTML.
 Like so:

 The function is straightforward.
-Simply change index.php with the location you want.
+Simply change the URL to the location you want.
+It will work with relative URLs usually, but it is best to make them absolute.
 The exit function is also needed as it terminates the rest of the script from running.

 A note to the spaghetti programmers out there.
 This may require quite a change in your coding practices.
 Perhaps you've read some people recommending that you perform redirects with Javascript so that you can continue to redirect people from within the HTML.
 That is a bad habit and you should start separating your code from your HTML.
 Besides, not everyone has Javascript enabled.